cardboard-iguana/cardboard-iguana.com/log/2021-09-28-tryhackme-complete-beginner.md

 During a TCP connect scan (-sT), nmap attempts to make a full TCP connection (three way handshake) with each port on the target machine.

 RFC 793 establishes that a closed port should respond to any packet except a RST with a RST.
-Firewalls, however, typically *drop* incoming packets to protected ports (NMAP marks these as “filtered”).
+Firewalls, however, typically *drop* incoming packets to protected ports (NMAP marks these as "filtered").

 NOTE: Configuring a firewall to respond with TCP RST packets rather than just dropping incoming connections makes getting an accurate read on the target *very* hard!